 Opening a gluten-free diet can be exciting, but here are a few things to avoid:

-“Relying on refined gluten-free snacks.”
-Many are rich in sugar and carbs and little in nutrients.
+“Relying on refined, gluten-free snacks” Many are rich in sugar and carbs and poor in nutrients.
 Hold to the entire foods if possible.
-“Skipping fiber.”
-Gluten-free diets can be low in fiber; foods like beans, seeds, and vegetables
+“Skipping fibre.”
+Gluten-free diets can be low in fibre; foods like beans, seeds, and vegetables

 “Not reading labels.”
-Gluten is present in sauces, soups, and even soy sauce—always check labeling.
+Gluten is present in sauces, soups, and even soy sauce—always check the labelling.

 Final Thoughts